baxterdax/MaTTE/REAL_WORLD_USAGE.md

 ### Option 1: Quick API Test (No Database Required)

-You can test the API immediately with your sprig.works credentials:
+You can test the API immediately with your own SMTP credentials:

 ```bash
 # Create a test tenant with your credentials